-Leveraging on our competitive design, development and engineering capabilities, we successfully developed recognised branding and extensive manufacturing facilities.
-The Group will continue to push ahead with the development of new products and new businesses in order to drive the revenue growth of the Company.
-Being one of the world leading computer electronics manufacturers, we will further strengthen our strategic partnership with world-wide major chipset providers, which enables PC Partner to develop high performance, cost-competitive products and solutions to our customers.
+Coupled with competitive design, develop and engineering capabilities, the Group will continue to drive the development of new products and new business in order to enlarge its revenue growth.
+As one of the world leading computer electronics manufacturers, we will strengthen our strategic partnership with international major chipset players, customers and suppliers which push ahead PC Partner to deliver high performance, cost-competitive products and solutions to the marketplace.

 On behalf of the Board, I would like to express my cordial gratitude to all shareholders and employees for their continuous support over the years.
-The Group will continue to offer innovative and reliable products and services to customers, and to bring fruitful returns to our shareholders.
+The Group will continue to offer innovative and reliable products and services to customers, and to maximise returns for our shareholders.

-WONG Shik Ho Tony Chairman and Chief Executive Officer
+WONG Shik Ho Tony

+Chairman and Chief Executive Officer

-Hong Kong, 25 March 2013
+Hong Kong, 31 March 2014